Pak Army reshuffles top commanders

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: In a major top brass reshuffle in the Pakistan Army, Army Chief Qamar Javed Bajwa Friday ordered new postings and transfers of six three-star generals and appointing new commanders of Rawalpindi, Karachi and Multan Corps.
+RAWALPINDI: In a major top brass reshuffle in the Pakistan Army, Army Chief Qamar Javed Bajwa Friday ordered new postings and transfer of six three-star Generals appointing new commanders of Rawalpindi, Karachi and Multan Corps.

+Lieutenant General Abdullah Dogar will reciprocate Lt.
+General Naeem Ashraf and take charge of Chairman HIT.

-RAWALPINDI: In a major top brass reshuffle in the Pakistan Army, Army Chief Qamar Javed Bajwa Friday ordered new postings and transfers of six three-star generals and appointing new commanders of Rawalpindi, Karachi and Multan Corps.
+RAWALPINDI: In a major top brass reshuffle in the Pakistan Army, Army Chief Qamar Javed Bajwa Friday ordered new postings and transfer of six three-star Generals appointing new commanders of Rawalpindi, Karachi and Multan Corps.

 Comments